 In the Plant Paradox book, Dr. Steven Gundry writes (page 308): “This aged, hard grating cheese, is made from cow’s milk collected only during the spring and fall grass-growing season.
 Use only a product imported from Italy, where the cows also do not have the casein A-1 mutation.
 Parmigiano Reggiano is sometimes called the king of cheeses.
 Do not mistake generic Parmesan cheese for the real McCoy.”

-It is generally agreed that cows in Southern Europe, and especially Italy, still produce milk with casein A2 (although sometimes is more a question of the prevalence of casein A2), which is easier to digest and many times tolerated by those who can’t have cheese made with casein A1.
-So, if you can tolerate cheese with casein A2, you are lucky because some of the best cheeses in the world come from Italy, France and Switzerland.
+It is generally agreed that cows in Southern Europe, and especially Italy, still produce milk with casein A2 (although sometimes it is more a question of the prevalence of casein A2), which is easier to digest and many times tolerated by those who can’t have cheese made with casein A1.
+So, if you can tolerate cheese with casein A2, you are lucky because some of the best cheeses come from Italy, France, and Switzerland.

-While searching for answers about casein, I found this paper online that has a list of the main cow breeds in the world and the prevalence of casein A1 or A2 in the milk they produce: Discussions of Effect A1 and A2 Milk Beta-Casein Gene on Health.
-If you have specific information on this topic please comment, this is a subject we need to know more about.
+While searching for answers about casein, I found this paper online that lists the main cow breeds in the world and the prevalence of casein A1 or A2 in the milk they produce: Discussions of Effect A1 and A2 Milk Beta-Casein Gene on Health.
+If you have specific information on this topic, please comment.
+This is a subject we need to know more about.

 One cheese cracking block party